rosario/learn-coderwave/_posts/2013-10-07-publish-a-website-in-a-day-using-html-and-ruby.markdown

 categories: html ruby
 ---

-Here's a quick and easy tutorial using HTML, Ruby and Sinatra.
-The website will be hosted on Heroku.
+Here's a quick and easy HTML and Ruby tutorial.
+You'll create a website using Sinatra, and it will be hosted on Heroku.
+In theory, it should take less than a day!
-If you follow this guide you should be able to finish and publish a simple website in less than a day.

 Before getting started there are few things you need to install on your laptop: